-In the practice of osteopathy, medical, osteopathic and scientific knowledge is used to apply the principles of osteopathy to the diagnosis and treatment of patients.
+In the practice of osteopathy, medical, osteopathic and scientific knowledge is used in the application of the principles of osteopathy by a medical doctor and treatment.

-The goal of osteopathy is to improve and support all aspects of health and healthy development.
-Osteopathic treatment can be prophylactic, curative, or supportive.
+The goal of osteopathy is to create and support health and healthy development.
+The osteopathic, curative or curative treatment may be.

-– the human being is a dynamic functional unit whose health is influenced by the body and mind; if one part is changed in the system, it will affect the balance of the whole pattern;
+– the human being is a dynamic functional unit to which the state of health is well-being and mind; If one part is turned into a layout, it will affect the entire pattern layout;

-– the body has self-regulation mechanisms and heals itself in a natural way; the human being is always trying to regain his own dynamic balance and establish homeostasis;
+– the body has self-regulation mechanisms and heals itself in a natural way; the human being always tries to maintain the dynamics of setting and setting homeostasis;

-– structure and function are interrelated at all levels of the human being.
+– structure and function are completed with all levels of the human being.

-The osteopathic approach to healthcare is patient-centered and focuses on the patient's health, not disease.
+The osteopathic approach to going out is patient-oriented and focuses on the patient’s health, not disease.

-Osteopathy aims to induce and promote the internal mechanisms of self-healing and self-regulation of the body; respects the relationship of body, mind and spirit in health and disease.
+Osteopathy aims to induce and perform activities on an ongoing basis for the self-healing and self-healing of the body; respects the relationship of body, mind and spirit in health and disease.

-The terms osteopathy and osteopathic medicine are sometimes used interchangeably.
-Osteopathy is an independent field of healthcare.
-Osteopaths can also cooperate with people practicing other disciplines.
+The terms osteopathy and osteopathic medicine are used and used interchangeably.
+Osteopathy is an independent last field.
+Osteopaths can also cooperate concurrently with concurrent relationships.

-Osteopathy is based on principles drawn from human physiology, anatomy, embryology, and other medical sciences.
+Osteopathy is produced on the basis of principles drawn from human physiology, anatomy, embryology and other medical sciences.
 Due to the complexity of the human body, there are many different models that are used in osteopathy.

-Osteopaths are trained to consider the patient as a whole, and the way patients are presented for treatment will be influenced by their individual physical, mental and emotional health.
-A highly developed sense of touch and attention to complex systems as an individual is typical of an osteopathic approach.
+The osteopath is trained in playing the game as a whole, and the method of conduct seeks its influence, its health, higher level and level of conduct.
+A highly developed sense of touch and attention to the system as an individual is typical of an osteopathic person.

 Models of osteopathy

-The respiratory / circulatory model deals with the maintenance of the extracellular and intracellular environment through the free supply of oxygen and nutrients and the removal of cellular waste.
+The respiratory / circulatory model deals with the maintenance of the extracellular and intracellular environment through the free supply of oxygen and nutrients, and the removal of cellular waste.
 Tissue stress or other factors disrupting the flow or circulation of any body fluid can affect tissue health.
-This model uses therapeutic approaches, including osteopathic manipulation techniques, to address dysfunction of respiratory mechanics, circulation and body fluid flow.
+This model uses therapeutic approaches, including osteopathic manipulation techniques, to address dysfunctions in respiratory mechanics, circulation and body fluid flow.